You're a Big Girl Now: Critical reception and legacy

-Rolling Stone placed the song 91st on a list of the "100 Greatest Bob Dylan songs".
-An article accompanying the list asks, "Is there a more desperately lovesick moment in Dylan’s entire catalog than the point in this Blood on the Tracks gem when he croons, 'I can change, I swear', and then howls like a wounded dog?
+Rolling Stone ranked the song 91st on its list of the "100 Greatest Bob Dylan songs".
+In an accompanying article, the list asks, "Is there a more desperately lovesick moment in Dylan’s entire catalog than the point in this Blood on the Tracks gem when he croons, 'I can change, I swear', and then howls like a wounded dog?
 Maybe only later in the same song, when he talks of 'pain that stops and starts, like a corkscrew to my heart'.
 Dylan’s stunning first pass at this, the hushed New York outtake included on Biograph, sounds wounded.
 But here, the pain is even sharper".

 The Big Issue placed the New York outtake version at #13 on a 2021 list of the "80 best Bob Dylan songs - that aren't the greatest hits" and noted that it "captures the sound of a heart being wrenched".

 Bedouine cited it as her favorite Dylan song in a Stereogum article, noting that the "oh, oh" Dylan sings in every verse on the Blood on the Tracks version (which she refers to as a "sonic battle wound") elevates it above the New York outtake version: "The biggest distinction for me is him humming versus moaning the 'ohhh!'
 They’re both great but the latter has a visceral effect of longing like hunger pangs".